 So here again Pilate confronted the Jews in an attempt to release Jesus.
 He had rendered his verdict as "not guilty," which under normal circumstances would stand.
 But the people, consumed by a satanic hatred, only grew stronger in their determination to have Him crucified.

 Verse 5: "So Jesus came out, wearing the crown of thorns and the purple robe.
 Pilate said to them, "Behold the man!"

-This was the garb of a mock king.
-In saying "Behold the man" Pilate's intent was more of ridicule and pity than honor.
+In saying, "Behold the man," Pilate's intent was more of ridicule and pity, than honor.

 Verse 6: "When the chief priests and the officers saw him, they cried out, "Crucify him, crucify him!"
 Pilate said to them, "Take him yourselves and crucify him, for I find no guilt in him."

-The Jews had produced no legal reason for Jesus' death; in fact, his innocence had been established; those hypocrites had not yet, nor would they ever produce a crime deserving a capital charge.
+The Jews had produced no legal reason for Jesus' death; instead, His innocence had been established.

 Verse 7: "The Jews answered him, "We have a law, and according to that law he ought to die because he has made himself the Son of God."

 The charge was that Jesus claimed to be the Son of God.
-All their efforts to get Him crucified for being a trouble maker had failed.
-If Pilate had any doubts before, he certainly knew now, that there were absolutely no legal charges against Jesus.
+All their efforts to have Him crucified for being a troublemaker had failed.
+If Pilate had any doubts before, he certainly knew now, that there were no legal charges against Jesus.

-There was no reason to charge Him with anything actually, and certainly no legal charge requiring death.
+There was no reason to charge Him with anything, and certainly no legal charge requiring death.